Azhdarcho: Classification

-Paleoecology
+Paleobiology

 In the original description of Azhdarcho, Nesov noted that because of the way the vertebrae articulated, the pterosaur would have had very limited flexibility in the neck.
 Azhdarcho could not rotate its neck at all, though it could flex the neck vertically to a certain degree.
-Nesov suggested that pterosaurs like Azhdarcho may have fed in a manner similar to the modern Skimmer, with their long necks allowing them to scoop prey from the water's surface and small depths without needing to dive.
+Nesov suggested that pterosaurs like Azhdarcho may have fed in a manner similar to the modern skimmer, with their long necks allowing them to scoop prey from the water's surface and small depths without needing to dive.
 However, recent research has shown that skimming requires more energy and anatomical specializations than previously thought, and that large pterosaurs like Azhdarcho probably were not capable of skimming.
 The long neck would also have allowed azhdarchids to hunt for food in the water or on the bottom while swimming, or to hunt poorly flying vertebrates in the air, though Nesov also suggested that the animal would have needed stable weather conditions to fly well, and suggested azhdarchid habitats needed to be dominated by even, mild winds.
-However studies by Mark Witton points to a different direction suggesting that azhdarchids in general were terrestrial stalkers.
+However studies by Mark Witton points to a different direction suggesting that azhdarchids in general were terrestrial stalkers, akin to storks or ground hornbills.